walmartlabs/thorax/README.md

 ## HTML Attributes

-Thorax and it's view helpers generate a number of custom HTML attributes that may be useful in debugging or generating CSS selectors to be used as arguments to `$` or to create CSS.
+Thorax and its view helpers generate a number of custom HTML attributes that may be useful in debugging or generating CSS selectors to be used as arguments to `$` or to create CSS.
 The `*-cid` attributes are generally used only internally.
 See `$.model`, `$.collection` and `$.view` to get a reference to objects directly from the DOM.
 The `*-name` attributes will only be present if the given objects have a `name` property.</p>

 <table class="table table-bordered table-striped">
   <thead>